 I was the first of our group to back-flip off our Zodiac into the shockingly frigid waters of Isabela Island‘s Tagus Cove.
 I snorkeled towards the shore just in time to briefly see one Galapagos Penguin jetting beneath the waves like a flipper-powered torpedo.
 And just like that, he was gone.

 On day three of our International Expeditions cruise last year, my daughter and I spotted another one from a distance while snorkeling the waters of Isabela’s Urbina Bay.
 But it disappeared into the deep long before we got anywhere near our GoPro’s range.

-When Cristina asked our group what we were most looking forward to seeing in the Galapagos, I told her I wanted to swim with Galapagos Penguins.
+When Cristina asked our group what we were most looking forward to seeing in the Galapagos, I told her how desperately I wanted to swim with Galapagos Penguins.

 By day four, odds of seeing my dream come true dropped considerably: 90% of the world’s Galapagos Penguins are found on Isabela and Fernandina.